Course of Study

 Grading Scale/GPA Equivalents (Beginning with the class of 2019):

-Grade Gen Honors AP/CC
+Grade Gen Honors AP/DC

 A+ 98-100 4.00 4.50 5.00